irf23/gatsby-tmp-netlify-cms/src/pages/products/index.md

 main:
   heading: Great eyewear with no compromises
   description: >
-    We hold our eyewear to the highest standards from the shrub to the cup.
+    We hold our eyewear to the highest standards from the lenses to the frame.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we’re meticulous about each step of the production of your custom eyewear.
+We personally re-visit each measurement to make sure the products provided are optimal for your eyes.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of a blue light reflecting glasses beside a laptop
-    image: /img/products-grid3.jpg
+    image: /img/laptopglasses.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: A close-up of a pair of frames atop sheet music
-    image: /img/products-grid2.jpg
+    image: /img/musicglasses.jpg
   image3:
-    alt: Coffee beans
+    alt: A close up on a woman wearing glasses outside a museum
-    image: /img/products-grid1.jpg
+    image: /img/glasseslady.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-